-Find out if your health insurance covers a test.
-Your health insurance will likely cover a cell-free DNA test if you are over the age of 35.
-If you are under the age of 35, insurance may not pay for it.
-You can always request a specific test, but just because you can get access to it does not mean health insurance will cover it.
-If you have any questions about whether your insurance covers a test, ask your doctor or midwife.
+Just because your care provider offers a test does not necessarily mean your health insurance will cover it.
+If the test is not covered, make sure you know the cost.
+Your health insurance will likely cover a cell-free DNA test if you are over 35.
+If you are under 35, insurance may not pay for it.
+You can always request a specific test, but it does not mean health insurance will cover it.
+Ask your doctor or midwife if you have questions about whether your insurance covers a test.
 Better yet, verify with your insurance company.

 Assessing How the Results Will Alter Your Prenatal Care

-On the other hand, there are many reasons why some couples would elect not to pursue testing or additional invasive testing if they are comfortable with the results no matter what the outcome is.
-If deciding on carrying their child to term is not an option, some parents may choose not to participate in any testing that has a risk.
+On the other hand, there are many reasons why some couples would choose not to pursue testing or additional invasive testing if they are comfortable with the results, no matter the outcome.
+Some parents may decide not to participate in any testing that has a risk if they would never consider terminating a pregnancy.
 Part of evaluating whether to opt into a test is weighing the risks and benefits.
-If you do not see any benefit in the results you could decide an invasive test is not worth the risk.
+If you do not see any use in the results, you could decide an invasive test is not worth the risk.

-Ask your doctor or midwife when results will be available and how you will you get them.
+Ask your doctor or midwife when results will be available and how you will get them.
 Your care provider may not notify you of normal results.
 In many cases, your doctor or midwife will only contact you if the test has an abnormal result.
-Make sure you understand the results and what they mean for you or your baby.
+Ensure you understand the results and what they mean for you or your baby.
 Some tests will give you a positive or negative; others will assign a range or risk factor.
-Trying to interpret results from a lab print out without your doctor can be challenging.
-If you are confused, ask your care provider to clearly explain a test or results.
+Trying to interpret results from a lab printout without your doctor can be challenging.
+If you are confused about a test, please ask your care provider to explain it.

 Your partner can be a big help in navigating prenatal tests.
-Ultimately decisions of what tests to take are yours.
+Ultimately, decisions of what tests to take are yours.
 You can and should consider your partner’s input, especially as it relates to your baby.
-Your partner can be a sounding board to talk through any questions or concerns.
-They can also be an advocate for you and help speak up with questions or concerns during a prenatal appointment.
+Your partner can be a sounding board to discuss any questions or concerns.
+They can also advocate for you and help speak up with questions or concerns during a prenatal appointment.

-Talking to Your Doctor or Midwife or a Genetics Counselor
+Talking to Your Doctor, Midwife, or a Genetic Counselor